kingsdigitallab/alice-thornton/frontend/posts/blog/2023-07-10-at-the-margins.md

 as readers' engagements with *other people's* writing.
-Thornton's marginalia, in the main, are author's signposts to the reader, like the use of the margins in early modern printed books to provide commentary, explanation, summaries or references (much of which would later make its way to the foot of the page[^3]).
+Thornton's marginalia, in the main, are author's signposts to the reader, like the use of the margins in early modern printed books to provide commentary, explanation, summaries or references, much of which would later make its way to the foot of the page.[^3]

 ## TEI and marginalia